clabra/DataScience/courses/coursera/miningmassivedatasets/clustering.md

 This algorithm produces good clusters and it's linear for each round but can take a really large number of rounds

 # Bradley-Fayyad-Reina (BFR) algorithm
-BFR algoritm can do the same that k-means clustering but in one pass over the data with a large dataset that doesn't fit in memory.
+BFR algoritm can do the same that k-means clustering but in **only one pass over the data with a large dataset that doesn't fit in memory**.

 As all k-means algorithm it assumes an Euclidean space but makes also another strong assumption: that each cluster is normally distributed around a centroid in such a way that: